mirefek/SokoDLex/README.md

 ## Description

 SokoDLex is a tool for solving Sokoban levels, and examining its deadlocks.
-Unlike other sokoban programs, SokoDLex is not finding the deadlocks by itself but allows user to prove that such box configurations indeed form a deadlock by examining all possible moves.
+Unlike other sokoban programs, SokoDLex cannot find deadlocks by itself but allows user to prove that such box configurations indeed form a deadlock by examining all possible moves.
 A deadlock is given by positions of boxes, and 'blocked squares' -- positions where it is known that there is no box, these